UltraEngine/Benchmarks/README.md

 [FRAPS](https://www.fraps.com) can be used to measure the framerate.
 Some other FPS counter overlays will reduce performance significantly enough to alter your readings, by a lot.

 [TechPowerUp GPU-Z](https://www.techpowerup.com/download/gpu-z/) can be used to measure GPU utilization.
-Windows task manager does not provide an accurate measure of this metric.
+Windows task manager does not correctly measure this metric.

 ## Results